 Solvency II purposes: IFRS reporting purposes: The company records payables on an accruals basis.
 There are no valuation differences between Solvency II and IFRS basis.
+However, some of these liabilities are presented differently under IFRS rules for 2023.

 During the year there have been no changes to the recognition and valuation basis of the liabilities noted above.